k4tz/k4tz/README.md

 - 👋 Hi, I’m @k4tz
 - 👀 I’m interested in Coding,Gaming
-- 🌱 I’m currently learning Full stack development
+- 🌱 I’m currently working as a laravel backend dev
-- 💞️ I’m looking to collaborate on ...
+- 💞️ Always looking to learn mor!
 - 📫 How to reach me - manjeetvatscreator@gmail.com

 <!---